kaidokert/fsfw/doc/README-localpools.md

 ```

 There is a public constructor for users which sets all variables to read-only and there is a
-constructor for the GyroHandler data creator by makring it private and declaring the `GyroHandler`
+constructor for the GyroHandler data creator by marking it private and declaring the `GyroHandler`
 as a friend class.
 Both the atittude controller and the `GyroHandler` can now
 use the same class definition to access the pool variables with `read` and `commit` semantics
 in a thread-safe way.
 Generally, each class requiring access will have the set class as a member